Here’s what we’re doing:

 What You Can Do to Protect Yourself

-- Never respond to emails asking you for your personal banking or credit card information.
+- Never respond to emails or text messages asking you for your personal banking or credit card information.

 - Never use email to send your confidential information, since internet email is not secure.
-To send us a secure message use the Contact Us area of this website.
+To send us a secure message, use the Contact Us section of this website.

-- Do not open emails if you don’t recognize the sender’s name.
+- Do not open emails or text messages if you don’t recognize the sender’s name.
 When in doubt, delete!

 - Change passwords regularly using a mixture of upper and lower case characters and numbers.
 Use passwords that are not easily guessed.
 Do not share password information with anyone.
 Do not use the same passwords for multiple websites.
 See below for more tips on avoiding easily deciphered emails and creating strong passwords.

 - Be wary of promotional scams.
-Identity thieves may use phony offers to get you to give them your personal information.
+Identity thieves may use phony offers, over-the-phone, through email, via text message, etc., to get you to give them your personal information.

 - Review your credit report once a year.